 You can create rules for your typography.
 Type scales for example.
 You’re only allowed to pick from a small set of text sizes.

 Your rules don’t have to have a good reason to exist.
 Arbitrary constraints are “just because” rules.
 Maybe you’re only allowed to use one colour.
 Or one typeface.
-You have less options.
+You have fewer options.
 But you still want the design to look good.
 So you have to be more creative.
 To think of ways to make the design interesting.

 Arbitrary constraints make you a better designer.
 They teach you how to do more with less.
 To be more effective in a simpler design.